 DHSI 2017, 12-16 June

-Twelve individuals from Canada and the United States participated in this course.
-Artifacts produced by 2017 participants include . . .
+Example projects by the twelve individuals from Canada and the United States in this year's course.

 In 2011, Camps published this poem in The Bitter Oleander (translated into English by Anthony Seidman and Traci Roberts).
 Camps sent the poem to NASA, as a joke, to see what would happen.
 NASA took his poem seriously, and sent him an application package to join NASA as an astronaut.
 Later, Camps met an actual astronaut, and asked him to carry a copy of the poem into space.
 The astronaut did so, and tweeted about the poem from the International Space Station.
 Learn more and read Camps' poem in this blog posting.
 Enjoy this digital publication of Camps' poem.
 For this course, Camps augmented his poem with sound, and recorded a classmate reading his poem.